kryton-me/kryton-me.github.io/2021-02-MacroLensCalculations.md

 For my 35mm sensor camera I can obtain a magnification factor of just over 1 using my 24mm and 28mm lenses with 26mm of extension tubes.

 For my APS-C sensor camera I can obtain a factor of just over 1 with a 16mm lens and a 16mm extension tube.
 If however I use 26mm of tubes I can get a factor of around 1.7.

+Of course 1.7 sounds better than 1 however it needs to be as a 35mm sensor is 1.5 times bigger than an APS-C. Also for a given number of pixels the 35mm sensor will have bigger pixels so will be less prone to noise.

 [/](/)